Red TeamingFabian Gold9 min read

 Installing Metasploit

-When using the specialized Linux distributions for security experts, such as Kali Linux or Parrot OS, Metasploit is already pre-installed on the system.
+On specialized Linux distributions for security professionals, such as Kali Linux or Parrot OS, Metasploit comes pre-installed.

-When using other operating systems, a manual installation is necessary.
-For this it is necessary to download and install the corresponding ERB file for Linux / macOS and the MSI installer for Windows.
-Detailed download and installation instructions can be found in the Metasploit Documentation.
+For other operating systems, manual installation is required.
+Download the appropriate installer for Linux/macOS or the MSI installer for Windows.
+Detailed instructions can be found in the Metasploit Documentation.

-To access the full functionality of Metasploit, it is necessary to purchase the licensed version of Metasploit.
+To access the full range of Metasploit features, you need to purchase the licensed version.

 Conclusion